Sentaroh/SMBSync2/help/SMBSync2_Help_EN_task.md

 - Conn to any AP

-  Will synchronize only when connected to a wifi network.
+  Will synchronize only when connected to a WiFi network.
 It will accept any WLAN SSID name.

 - Has private address